 Joker:(grabs Batman from defusing the bomb)NO!
 Don't spoil it!
 This is better!
 I'm the only one who's gonna to get what he wants tonight!
 Yes!
 Big bang boom!
 We all go out together!
 Don't you just love a happy ending? [laughs/cries hysterically]

 Batman admitting that he's always wanted to kill the Joker, but because he knows what thatwould meanfor him, will never bring himself to do so.
 Bruce's realSadistic Choice isn't the one offered by Jason, but the one he gives himself: spare the Joker, which would mean allowing him to continue his endless rampage and let Jason go unavenged, or kill the Joker, and lose his own soul in the process.
-Undoubtedly one of the greatest victories for the Joker, resulting in a complete Win-Win situation for him.
-The Bat either kills him and thus, in doing so, completely loses his soul and letting the Joker die knowing that in the end he had the ultimate victory of forcing Batman to break his oath, or Batman doesn't kill him, and must instead live in sorrow/guilt for the rest of his life because the Joker has not only tainted the Robin legacy but successfully killed one of the few people Batman is close to.
+Undoubtedly one of the greatest victories for the Joker, resulting in a complete Win-Win situation for him: Batman either kills him, and in doing so, completely loses his soul and lets the Joker die knowing that in the end he had the ultimate victory of forcing Batman to break his oath, or Batman doesn't kill him, and must instead live in sorrow/guilt for the rest of his life because the Joker has not only tainted the Robin legacy but successfully killed one of the few people Batman is close to.

 "Why?
 I'm not talking about killing Penguin or Scarecrow or Dent.
 I'm talking about him.
 Just him.
 And doing it because...
 Because he took me away from you."

 Nothing changed.
 The criminals killed by Red Hood will inevitably be replaced by more.
 Black Mask remains free, the Joker is back in Arkham, for all the good that ever does, and Jason, whether alive or dead, is still lost to Bruce, whose feelings of failure have, if anything, only gotten worse than ever.